 It’s time; I need a new backpack for my motorcycle.
 I’ve been using a 25L Helly Hansen hiking backpack for commuting and in there, lies a few big problems; it moves around when I’m riding, and it’s not waterproof.

 So, I decided to spend a few hours researching the best motorcycle backpacks for all types of commuting.
 I’m looking for backpacks that are more secure when riding at speed, streamlined so I don’t feel like I’m wearing a parachute, and waterproof where possible.

-The 4 Best Motorcycle Backpacks For The Money
+Editor Picks: The Best Motorcycle Backpacks

 OGIO No Drag Mach 5

 Our Top Pick For: The Best Streamlined & Waterproof Motorcycle Backpack

 Let’s start by saying that the OGIO No Drag Mach 5, is the most expensive motorcycle backpack on our list.
 Currently, the MSRP on the Mach 5 sits around $170 depending on the color and design you choose.

 But even at that price, you still get plenty of bang for your buck…

 No Drag Technology